kderev/rock_paper_scissors/README.md

 ## Description

 This project is a classic implementation of the Rock Paper Scissors game.
-The user plays against the computer, and the program determines the winner each round.
+The user plays against the computer, and the program determines the winner each round by displaying the results directly on the webpage.

 ## Getting Started